 Large gatherings were held during the burning of the yule log.
 Songs were sung, people danced, meals were shared, and no work was done while the yule log burned.
 It was a very special and festive time.
 While yule logs were traditionally burned on the Winter Solstice, they are burnt on Christmas Eve in many cultures.
 This is the custom where I’m from—here in the Appalachian Mountains.
 Another aspect of the yule log tradition is to save a piece of the log to help start next year’s fire.
 This is supposed to bring good luck during the coming year!

 For those who didn’t have a place to burn a yule log, a log-shaped cake was baked, decorated, and eaten instead.

 4. Winter Solstice Feast

 Traditional Winter Solstice celebrations are a time of gathering and feasting with friends and family.
-Seeing how it’s the longest night of the year, many people would stay up to watch the sunrise.
-Like I’ve already mentioned, various traditions occurred at these gatherings, but one thing is common among all of them.
+Many people would stay up to watch the sunrise because it’s the longest night of the year.
+As I’ve already mentioned, various traditions occurred at these gatherings, but one thing is common among all of them.
 Food!

 - Mulled wine

 - Sun bread

 - Yule Log Cake (warning… this baby is FULL of sugar!)